 All financial services need complete clarity transparency and trust.
 Without that, they fail.

 The final nail in the coffin has been struck recently with the introduction of crowd donation sites.
 These are a hybrid of Charity and Equity investment sites.
 The inexperienced investor is now being asked for donations for projects and companies that are not charities.
 The donations do not provide any rewards or equity in the companies and are a form of begging.

 There are some non charitable organisations that legitimately raise money by donations, such as political parties or human rights causes.
 But applying it to the funding of commercial companies is irresponsible.

 This has to stop before it corrupts an otherwise empowering industry.
 I am not a fan of heavy regulation, but perhaps it is time for government to step in and create regulations specifically for this industry.
 Perhaps its time for crowdfunding to mature and become a primary industry with all that entails.

-Thankfully, for me, I have rarely used Crowdfunding sites as an investment mechanism, however many unsuspecting individuals do and while they may have taken misunderstood risks with relatively minor amounts of money to date.
+However many unsuspecting individuals do use Crowdfunding sites and while they may have taken misunderstood risks with relatively minor amounts of money to date.
 This new form of non charitable commercial donating is reprehensible and should be avoided.